 Graduates will indicate satisfaction with their preparation as entry-level practitioners.

 Graduate Satisfaction - January 1 through December 31, 2015:

 This measures the number of graduates indicating satisfaction with their preparation as entry-level practitioners on the Graduate Follow-up Survey, Institutional Performance Section.
 The number of graduates affirming their satisfaction was 17 of 17 students or 100%.

 Students will complete the program.

 This is an annual measurement of the number of students that began the program divided by the number of students that actually completed the program.
-The program's completion rate for 2013 was 50%.
-Fourteen of the 28 students expected to complete the program in 2013 went on to complete it in that year.
-The five-year average (2009-2013) program completion rate was 51%.
+The program's completion rate for 2015 was 56.7%.
+Seventeen of the 30 students expected to complete the program in 2015 went on to complete it in that year.
+The five-year average (2011-2015) program completion rate was 55%.